Body Scan Meditation:

 Mindfulness based meditation, according to several studies, like this one in 2013, may have beneficial effects on anxiety symptoms in GAD (General Anxiety Disorder), and improve stress reactivity and coping.

 Remaining consistent will most likely equate to achieving more desirable results.
 Oftentimes, resulting in a day-to-day reduction in stress, and better relaxed state of mind and body.

 How Can You Do A Body Scan Meditation?

-Here, we'll walk through some of the specifics of body scan meditation, so you know how to do this type of meditation practice more effectively.
+Here, we’ll walk through some of the basics of body scan meditation.
+Thus, providing an opportunity for you then to explore this path.

-Next, you'll want to cut out any distractions that could detract from your meditation.
-This includes turning off your phone and any other devices that might disturb you.
-You can keep your phone nearby if you're using music or a guided meditation, but make sure not to get any texts or calls, or other social media notifications.
+Next, you’ll want to cut out any distractions that could detract from your meditation.
+This includes turning off your phone.
+In addition, any other devices that might disturb you.
+You can keep your phone nearby if you’re using music or a guided meditation.
+However, making sure not to take texts or calls, or other social media notifications.